JongSeokJang/Sogang-Embedded-System-Software/README.md

 ###Progress
 **'14.
 04. 08.**
-- created basic structure of ICP between input-main-output processes using shared memory
+- created basic structure of IPC between input-main-output processes using shared memory
 - working on stop-watch using FND driver

 **'14.
 04. 10.**